Top 10 Journey Albums

 Photo: Matt Becker, CC BY 3.0 <https://creativecommons.org/licenses/by/3.0>, via Wikimedia Commons

-Our Top 10 Journey albums list looks at one of the most popular rock and roll bands of all time.
+Our Top 10 Journey albums list looks at one of the most famous rock and roll bands ever.
 Journey arrived on the scene in 1975 with their Columbia Records debut entitled Journey.
-At the time, the band consisted of founding member Gregg Rolie on lead vocals and keyboards, Neal Schon on lead guitar, George Tickner on rhythm guitar, Ross Valory on bass and Ansley Dunbar on drums.
-The band would go through many changes over the years with Neal Schon being the only consistent member from day one.
-The band’s early Progressive roots changed instantly the moment lead singer Steve Perry join the band on their fourth album entitled Infinity in 1978.
-Journey would have an amazing run of huge big selling commercial albums albums from 1978 to 1986.
-At the time they were one of the biggest bands in the world.
-Their song “Don’t Stop Believing,” which was released on the Escape album remains one of the biggest classic rock songs of all time, a feat helped by the inclusion of the song in the final scene of The Sopranos final episode.
+At the time, the band consisted of founding member Gregg Rolie on lead vocals and keyboards, Neal Schon on lead guitar, George Tickner on rhythm guitar, Ross Valory on bass, and Ansley Dunbar on drums.
+The band would undergo many changes over the years, with Neal Schon being the only consistent member from day one.
+The band’s early Progressive roots changed instantly the moment lead singer Steve Perry joined the band on their fourth album entitled Infinity in 1978.
+Journey would have a fantastic run of huge-selling commercial albums albums from 1978 to 1986.
+At the time, they were one of the biggest bands in the world.
+Their song “Don’t Stop Believing,” which was released on the Escape album, remains one of the biggest classic rock songs of all time, a feat helped by the inclusion of the song in the final scene of The Sopranos final episode.

 A big change in Journey came when Steve Perry left the band to retire and was replaced by Steve Augeri.
 The new lead singer’s first album with The Journey was released in 2000 entitled Arrival.
 Since then, every Journey album has featured Steve Augeri on lead vocals.
 Our top ten Journey albums list takes a look at our favorite Journey albums and their biggest sellers.